Libertarian Party (United States): Platform revision

 In 1999, a working group of leading Libertarian Party activists proposed to reformat and retire the platform to serve as a guide for legislative projects (its main purpose to that point) and create a series of custom platforms on issues for different purposes, including the needs of the growing number of Libertarians in office.
 The proposal was incorporated in a new party-wide strategic plan and a joint platform-program committee proposed a reformatted project platform that isolated talking points on issues, principles and solutions as well as an array of projects for adaptation.
 This platform, along with a short Summary for talking points, was approved in 2004.
 Confusion arose when prior to the 2006 convention there was a push to repeal or substantially rewrite the Platform, at the center of which were groups such as the Libertarian Reform Caucus.
 Their agenda was partially successful in that the platform was much shortened (going from 61 to 15 planks—11 new planks and 4 retained from the old platform) over the previous one.

 Members differ as to the reasons why the changes were relatively more drastic than any platform actions at previous conventions.
 Some delegates voted for changes so the party could appeal to a wider audience, while others simply thought the entire document needed an overhaul.
 It was also pointed out that the text of the existing platform was not provided to the delegates, making many reluctant to vote to retain the planks when the existing language was not provided for review.

-Not all party members approved of the changes, some believing them to be a setback to libertarianism and an abandonment of what they see as the most important purpose of the Libertarian Party.
+Not all party members approved of the changes, some believing them to be a setback to libertarianism and an abandonment of what they see as the foremost purpose of the Libertarian Party.

 At the 2008 Libertarian National Convention, the changes went even further with the approval of an entirely revamped platform.
 Much of the new platform recycles language from pre-millennial platforms.
-While the planks were renamed, most address ideas found in earlier platforms and run no longer than three to four sentences.
+While the planks were renamed, most address ideas are found in earlier platforms and run no longer than three to four sentences.

-Free State Project vs. Libertarian Party Debate
+Free State Project versus Mises Caucus

 Proponents of the Free State Project, a movement dedicated to concentrating libertarians in the state of New Hampshire, argue that the Libertarian Party strategy of a national victory has been proven ineffective in stark contrast to libertarian concentration and focus on local races in New Hampshire.
-The founder of the Free State movement, Jason Sorens stated in the movement's announcement, "Partisan politics has clearly failed: Libertarian presidential candidates consistently fail to break the one per cent barrier, while no Libertarian candidate has ever won election to a federal office."
+The founder of the Free State movement, Jason Sorens, stated in the movement's announcement, "Partisan politics has clearly failed: Libertarian presidential candidates consistently fail to break the one per cent barrier, while no Libertarian candidate has ever won election to a federal office."